FlynntKnapp/django-02-admin-documentation-generator/process/02_add_django_admindocs.md

     * NOTE: These fields can be accessed on Django tamplates since they are attributes of the built-in `user` context object.
 We will explore this in the next section.

 1. Go back to the [`DOCUMENTATION`](http://localhost:8000/admin/doc/) section of the Django Admin Interface and explore the [`Tags`](http://localhost:8000/admin/doc/tags/) and [`Filters`](http://localhost:8000/admin/doc/filters/) links.

+1. Use `CTRL+C` in terminal to stop the Django development server.

+1. Proceed to next section.